 Practicing genuine compassion

 In order to practice genuine compassion, we train by alternating between resting in mind nature and then allowing compassion to naturally arise.
-So first, let be in mind nature and rest.
+So first, let yourself be in mind nature and rest.
 After that, arouse compassion.
-And then, think gently, “May all sentient beings be free from suffering…” As you do that, recall that you and all beings are all illusions and then you look at mind.
+And then, think gently, “May all sentient beings be free from suffering…” As you do that, recall that you and all beings are illusions and then you look at mind.
 Rest again.
-Then again, gently think– “May all sentient beings who don’t realize this come to realize this”.
+Then again, gently think: “May all sentient beings who don’t realize this come to realize this.”
 And then again rest.

 Then, why does compassion not come?
 We have too much emotion.
-And, why is our compassion not perfect?
+And why is our compassion not perfect?
 When we practice, we are too judgmental.
-So, why can’t we improve our compassion ?
+So, why can’t we improve our compassion?
 Because we worry too much.
-We overthink–and worry – “I cannot save everybody”.
-And then we get discouraged.
+We overthink and worry: “I cannot save everybody.”
+Then we get discouraged.
 When we try to improve compassion, we run up against a lot of small problems that actually do not help our compassion to grow.

 Improve compassion by alternating compassion practice